NatashaFedorova/furniture-store/README.md

 1. Download pictures 1x, 2x and optimize
 2. Export the extra pictures from the sprite and picture folder
+3. Multiple files for styles
-3. Sequence of writing styles - according to requirements
+4. Sequence of writing styles - according to requirements
-4. Timer
+5. Timer
+6. Filter (star products section) - what is it and how to beat it (change the name of the buttons, make them non-clickable)

 Additionally